Download Helping your local turtle doves PDF for a handy guide that outlines how you can provide turtle doves with the habitats they need in the UK.

 Allow plants to regenerate naturally

-Cultivate an area of land and allow plants to naturally grow up.
-The plants that grow up may provide seeds for turtle doves to feed on.
+– Cultivate an area of land and allow plants to naturally grow.
+The plants that grow up may provide seeds for Turtle Doves to feed on.
 This measure may also benefit rare arable plants that might be present in the seed bank and may establish once the soil is cultivated.
-This is particularly useful on lighter soils and is most beneficial for turtle doves if autumn cultivated as this then allows for plants to regenerate and set seed early the following summer.
-Even on heavy soils, it can be possible to use a two stage cultivation programme, incorporating an autumn cultivation followed by an application of a non-selective herbicide prior to a secondary cultivation completed in early spring, to deliver weed-rich habitat with minimal pernicious weed problems.

 - Cultivate the allocated area between 1 August and 1 November each year in order to produce a flush of autumn growth.

-- Carry out a final cultivation to achieve a fine tilth by 15 March.
-This should produce spring germinating plants such as knotgrass, black bindweed, chickweed and fumitory.
+– Carry out a final cultivation to achieve a fine tilth by 15 March.
+This should produce spring germinating plants such as Knotgrass, Black Bindweed, Chickweed and Fumitory.

 - Do not disturb fallow areas until 31 August.